Bio: Robert C. Beamon III

 Currently, he is an Assistant Trainer/Coach and Strength/Conditioning Coach for the PSDTC students and fighters – specifically Jesse James Kosakowski (the pending Bellator/UFC Lightweight/Welterweight Champion).

-He completed the World Instructor Training Schools, Personal Training Program (W.I.T.S) in 2015 and will be completing his Internship at Better Athletic Development (B.A.D) Center in Shelton, CT while launching his own independent program PRT Fitness LLC, making it available to all at the Practical Self Defense Training Center in Waterbury, Connecticut.
+He completed the World Instructor Training Schools, Personal Training Program (W.I.T.S) in 2015 and has completed NASM (MMA Conditioning Specialist Certification) Course, while launching his own independent program PRT Fitness LLC, making it available to all at the Practical Self Defense Training Center in Waterbury, Connecticut.

 Call 203 596 9073 or 203 802 8533, ask for Ron or Rob